 Exchange 2016 sees some redesign of the Outlook on the Web email composition screen.
 This brings the on-premises client inline with Exchange Online and Outlook.com.
 Most notably the formatting controls have moved to the bottom and the body of the message is framed.
 I have included before and after screenshots below.
 CU3 on the left and CU4 to the right.

 The Exchange Team has also changed the prerequisites when installing Exchange 2013 or 2016 on Windows Server 2012 and later.
 In previous updates checking the box Automatically install Windows Server roles and features would install the Desktop Experience.
 In the December updates checking this box now only installs the Media Foundation Component.
-The benefit is less components on our Exchange servers.
-Desktop Experience added quite a lot, including: Windows Media Player, Sound Recorder, Snipping Tool and the Windows Store, just to name a few.
-For a full list of everything the Desktop Experience added check this article.
+The benefit is fewer components on our Exchange servers.
+Desktop Experience added quite a lot, including Windows Media Player, Sound Recorder, Snipping Tool, and the Windows Store, just to name a few.
+For a list of everything the Desktop Experience added, check this article.
 Applying these quarterly updates will not remove the Desktop Experience if currently installed.
 Big kudos to the Exchange Team for getting this trimmed down.

 All supported versions received updates to daylight savings.

 The Exchange Team also identified an issue with Public Folder posts not correctly indexing since the last quarterly updates.